 - Solve any election-related problem.
 Need more help?
 Call or text 866-OUR-VOTE.

 TRACK YOUR BALLOT

 Just dropping off?
 Visit any location in the state.
 Need to vote in person?
 Visit a Voter Service Center in your county.

 Map and Category explanations:

 Please note that the map functions best if you enter an address and choose a single category at a time.
 There should be a list of results below the map as well as color-coded pins on the map after you search.

 - "VSPC" means the location is a full-service Voter Service and Polling Center and will show results in your county if you enter your address.

 - "Drop-off" is a list of locations where you can walk or drive up to drop off your ballot.
 Results are also filtered by county if you enter a search address.

 - "Dropbox" is a list of standalone dropboxes where you can drop your ballot (Remember that you can drop your ballot off at any official dropbox in the state and your ballot will get back to your county).

-**Reminder that you must be in line at a VSPC or dropbox by 7 pm on November 7, 2023 (Election Day) in order to be counted.
-If voting by mail, we recommend mailing it out no later than Oct.
-30 to ensure it's received by 7pm on Election Day.
+**Reminder that you must be in line at a VSPC or drop box by 7 PM on March 5, 2024 (Presidential Primary Election Day) in order to be counted.
+If voting by mail, we recommend mailing it out no later than February 26 to ensure it is received by 7 PM on Election Day.